yzhao062/pyod/README.rst

 **Notes on Python 2.7**\ :
-To be consistent with the dependent libraries, e.g., scikit-learn, PyOD will stop supporting Python 2.7 soon (to be decided).
-We encourage you to move to Python 3.5 or newer for latest functions and bug fixes.
-More information could be found at `scikit-learn install page <https://scikit-learn.org/stable/install.html>`_.
+To be consistent with the dependent libraries, e.g., scikit-learn, PyOD will stop supporting Python 2.7 in the future (dates are still to be decided).
+We encourage you to use Python 3.5 or newer for the latest functions and bug fixes.
+More information can be found at the `scikit-learn install page <https://scikit-learn.org/stable/install.html>`_.

 **Citing PyOD**\ :